FWICSS/FWICSS/README.md

 #
 Added the `thu 7 Oct 2023`
 #
-Last update on Sat Feb 01 2025
+Last update on Sun Feb 02 2025
-🤖 This README.md is updated with horror, by Dimbot 🦁️
+🤖 This README.md is updated with undefined, by Dimbot 🦁️